-You see, if you get a water heater with a really high flow rate, but your household doesn’t actually use enough hot water to match it, you’ll waste money on an expensive unit you’ll never fully use.
+If you get a water heater with a really high flow rate, but your household doesn’t actually use enough hot water to match it, you’ll waste money on an expensive unit you’ll never fully use.

-To know what flow rate you need, you can visit Energy.gov’s page to learn more about sizing a tankless water heater, or you can contact us.
-We’ll send over one of our Plumbing Care Professionals to calculate the gpm you need to provide enough hot water for your family.
+To know what flow rate you need, you can visit energy.gov’s page to learn more about sizing a tankless water heater, or you can contact us.
+We’ll send over one of our Plumbing Care Professionals to calculate the GPM you need to provide enough hot water for your family.